J35P312/Assemblatron/README.md

 note: assemblatron is a prototype software.

 #Algorithm

 A wrapper around a slighly modified version of htsbox.

 #Future additions

 A variant imputation function will be added

+#De novo assembly

+Assemblatron has been tested using 10X supernova output, the "raw" fasta file has been found to give the best results (high sensitivity).